Miffy and Friends

-Miffy and Friends (Nijntje en haar vriendjes) is a Dutch stop-motion animated television series, based on the Miffy book series by Dutch artist Dick Bruna.
+Miffy and Friends (Nijntje en haar vriendjes) is a Dutch stop-motion animated children’s television series, based on the Miffy book series by Dutch artist Dick Bruna.
 The series was co-produced by Mercis Media and Palm Plus Multimedia.
-The series was originally broadcast from 2003 until 2005 on KRO in the Netherlands.
+The series was originally broadcast from 3 February 2003 to 30 March 2005 on KRO in the Netherlands.

 Plot

 The show focuses on the life of a young rabbit Miffy.
 The show is presented in a storybook style, with narration by Canadian actress/singer Cyd Vandenberg explaining the actions of non-speaking Miffy and her friends.